Why PDFs are bad for business (and what you should do instead!)

 Why PDFs are bad for business

-1. The modern world requires collaboration and proper version control
+1. No option for collaboration and lack of proper version control

-Sticking to the example of contracts that I alluded to earlier, we can start by looking at why PDFs are limited when it comes to collaboration and version control.
+Sticking to the example of contracts that we alluded to earlier, we can start by looking at why PDFs are limited when it comes to collaboration and version control.

 First up, if you use PDFs, they all need to sit in storage somewhere.
 PDF files are often large, so even if you store them somewhere like Dropbox, you will take up space on your system storing them locally or have to wait while you download the PDF contract you need to send.
 Then we get to the problem of having multiple versions of documents.
 How do you know which PDF to use?
 Even if you have a system that sees you add _VERSION NUMBER_DATE to your PDF files, so you know which is the most recent version, you are leaving a hell of a lot of scope for human error.